Careers360 Logo

 Adam's apple-

-At the age of puberty, the voice box or the larynx of humans begin to grow.
+At the age of puberty, the voice box or the larynx of humans begins to grow.
 In the case of boys, it develops larger voice boxes.
-The developing voice box in boys can be seen as a protruding part of the throat. this protruding part in boys is called Adam’s apple.
-In girls, the larynx is small in size so that it can barely visible from outside.
+The developing voice box in boys can be seen as a protruding part of the throat.
+This protruding part in boys is called the Adam’s apple.
+In girls, the larynx is small in size so that it can barely be visible from outside.

 Q8.
 Write notes on-